stuartst/docker-transmission-openvpn/docs/faq.md

 By using the `--dns` flags you should have both control of what DNS servers are used for external requests as well as container DNS lookup.

 The second solution is more direct.
 It rewrites the resolv.conf file so that it no longer refers to the Docker DNS service.
-The effects of this is that you lose Docker service discovery from the container (other containers in the same network can still resolve it) but you have cut out a middleman and potential point of error.
-I'm not sure why this some times is necessary but it has proven to fix the issue in some cases.
+The effect of this is that you lose Docker service discovery from the container (other containers in the same network can still resolve it) but you have cut out a middleman and potential point of error.
+I'm not sure why this sometimes is necessary but it has proven to fix the issue in some cases.

 **A possible third option**